Patrick A. Trottier

 - Emergent Action Research™ (EAR) is a fundamental OD process of EODC®.

-- One must view an organization and a person as a ‘whole, dynamic, systemic system with itself and its environments’.
+- One must view an organization and a person as a ‘whole, dynamic, systemic entitity’ in relation to its / one’s environments’.

-- For the most part, natural human attributes related to emergent change and enhanced performance are depleted by our current social norms, organizational structures, systems / process design and work environments.
+- For the most part, natural human attributes related to emergent change and enhanced performance are depleted by our current social norms, educational practices, institutionalizations, organizational structures, systems / process designs and work environments.

 For a larger list of initial EODC® ‘principles’; (this list is emerging…)